awei05/Practical-statistics-DS/README.md

-### Practical-statistics-DS
+### Practical Statistics for Data Scientist

-Practical Statistics for Data Scientist
+Code and data for the book: Practical Statistics for Data Scientist